Follow us

 The main advantages of using FBM are the following:

 • No need to comply with Amazon’s strict labeling and shipping requirements.
 As mentioned, Amazon is quite exacting regarding its labeling, packing, and shipping requirements.
-This can be more burdensome to some sellers than simply fulfilling their orders independently.
+With FBM, you won’t need to worry about any of that.

 • Personalization and branding opportunities.
 With FBM, you can include personalization and branding in your shipments, such as leaving a “Thank you for shopping with us, [Customer Name]!” message in every package.
 Customers can also put in special requests for their orders that they won’t be able to do with FBA.